oddlama/gentoo-install/README.md

 # Gentoo installation script

+TODO clarify:

+* /boot will not be mounted to efi partition, instead /boot/efi ist the mountpoint. this prevents /boot from getting full by automated installs, and allows the kernel script to keep exactly two versions (last working kernel), and new one.
+* kernel without module loading capability for security. localyesconfig

 **TL;DR:** Installs gentoo on a new system, suited for both servers and desktops.
 Optionally prepares ansible for automatic system configuration.
 See [Install](#Install) for usage instructions.